soflyy/breakdance-migration-mode/README.md

-# This won't work until we release Breakdance 2.0, and we haven't shipped 2.0 yet.

 # ONLY AVAILABLE FOR BREAKDANCE 2.0.
 This won't work with Breakdance 1.7.
-Check back soon when we ship 2.0.

 # Breakdance Migration Mode Plugin